barrettsmits/HomeLab/README.md

-Ansible Playbook has a softcheck for localhost requirements, if local requirements not met will prompt to install or end run.
+Ansible Playbook does not have a check for localhost requirements, if local requirements are not met, run playbook: ./misc_books/localhost_setup.yml